aridiosilva/DesignPrinciplesAndPatterns/README.md

 "The Source Code is the Design" (Uncle Bob C. Martin)

-## = SOLID PRINCIPLES - Principles of Class Design
+## A- SOLID PRINCIPLES - Principles of Class Design

 - ***SRP - Single Responsability Principle***  -  A class should have only one reason to change
 - ***OCP - Open-Closed Principle*** - Classes should be open for extension, but closed for modification